vectordotdev/vector/rfcs/2021-07-23-8447-extract-helm-charts.md

 ## Outstanding Questions

-- Do we need to automate the cross-repository management or just document the steps with the initial work?
-- Do we need to migrate old chart releases to the `DataDog/helm-charts` repository, or direct users to the old repository for old releases?
+- Do we need to migrate old chart releases to the new Helm repository, or direct users to the old repository for old releases?

 ## Plan Of Attack

-- [ ] Copying charts from `distribution/helm` to `DataDog/helm-charts` and ensure CI/CD and CODEOWNERS are properly configured
+- [ ] Copying charts from `distribution/helm` to `timberio/helm-charts` and ensure CI/CD is properly configured
 - [ ] PR `timberio/vector` to no longer require our charts to be local and remove `distribution/helm` directory
-- [ ] Migrate any integration tests that are _only_ testing configuration into the `DataDog/helm-charts` repository
+- [ ] Migrate any integration tests that are _only_ testing configuration into the `timberio/helm-charts` repository
 - [ ] Review existing issues related to the Helm charts, migrate what's still needed and close what isn't